 The Feline Leukemia virus is a retrovirus.
 It is a single strand of RNA that is reverse transcribed into DNA inside the infected host cell.
 When it is in its DNA form, a retrovirus is called provirus.

 Only proviruses can replicate.
-A provirus incorporates itself in the host cells DNA and forces the cell to produce new viruses, as shown in this video:
+A provirus incorporates itself in host cells' DNA and forces the cell to produce new viruses, as shown in this video (source: Khan Academy):

 Errors may sometimes occur during the transcription from RNA to DNA.
 They accumulate and lead to the high variability in retroviruses genome.

-4 subtypes of the Feline Leukemia Virus have been defined: FeLV-A, FeLV-B, FeLV-C and FeLV-T:
+4 subtypes of the Feline Leukemia Virus have been identified: FeLV-A, FeLV-B, FeLV-C and FeLV-T:

 - FeLV-A subtype does not cause any symptom at the time of infection, but may induce, on the long run, a lymphoma of the thymus gland.
 The thymus is a very important lymphoid gland located in the chest.